Welcome to Writing in the Sciences (WITS)

 Accessibility

 Accessibility is a dynamic process, and we are continually working to improve our services.
-If you find any part of this site inaccessible to you or if you have any suggestions for how we might make it more accessible in content, language, tone, style, etc., we would love your feedback.
-Email us at writing@uoguelph.ca.
+If you find any part of this site inaccessible to you, or if you have any suggestions for how we might make it more accessible in content, language, tone, style, etc., we would love your feedback.

 Disclaimers